seqeralabs/nf-dragen/README.md

 ## Introduction

-**nf-core/dragen** is a simple, proof-of-concept pipeline to run the [Illumina DRAGEN](https://emea.illumina.com/products/by-type/informatics-products/dragen-bio-it-platform.html) suite of tools.
+**nf-dragen** is a simple, proof-of-concept pipeline to run the [Illumina DRAGEN](https://emea.illumina.com/products/by-type/informatics-products/dragen-bio-it-platform.html) suite of tools.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker  containers making installation trivial and results highly reproducible.